 Russian language tuition

 You will have the option to attend Russian language classes and sit a Russian language exam.
 The exam will not form part of your degree and will not appear on your official transcript.
 Russian classes will focus on the development of language skills relevant to research and study in the REES field.

 Advanced research seminars

 REES and the Russian and Eurasian Studies Centre run an Advanced Research Seminar Series each term at St. Antony’s College with eight weekly sessions.
 This is an essential component of the REES MSc course and takes place each Monday during term time.

 Presentations are made by leading REES researchers at Oxford and other universities.
 Students are expected to attend and participate in discussions with these experts during the seminar and afterwards in more informal settings.

-In order to receive the MSc degree, you must obtain pass marks in three 3-hour written examinations (for the three core courses) and for the thesis.
+In order to receive the MSc degree, you must obtain pass marks in two 3-hour written examinations and an extended essay (for the three core courses) and for the thesis.